-A lease agreement is a legally binding document.
+A lease is a legally binding agreement.
 It obligates both a landlord and the tenant to abide by its terms for a set period of time.

-That said, circumstances may change and they may need to break their lease.
+That said, circumstances may change and they may need to break their lease agreement.
 As a landlord, it’s important that you understand the rules and regulations when it comes to a tenant breaking a lease.

 In today’s article, you’ll get to know the unjustified and justified reasons for early lease termination in Virginia and the rights you and your tenant have under the statewide Residential Landlord and Tenant Act.